rcolistete/MicroPython_MLX90615_driver/README.md

 ### 4) Benchmarks

+When not stated, using MicroPython v1.12 firmware, with single float precision, default clock speed for the board and driver on internal flash memory.

+OOM = Out Of Memory (error), so the driver version can not fit in the available RAM.

 Table for driver 'mlx90615.py' v0.2.1 with all features. '[simple]' means driver 'mlx90615_simple.py'/'mlx90615_microbit_simple.py' v0.2.1 with simple read functions :

 | Microcontroller | Import RAM usage (kB) | Import time (ms) | [Simple] Import RAM usage (kB) | [Simple] Import time (ms) | Time to read object temp. (ms) | Time to read object temp. without PEC (ms) |